CLOSE X

 By Jim Ferri

 Almost everyone who travels to Ireland finds Dublin to be a great destination.
 But there are four very easy day tours from Dublin that will also allow you to enjoy Ireland even more.
-Unlike longer road trips, these day tours from Dublin just take a little planning.
+But unlike longer road trips, these day tours from Dublin require some planning.

 I’ve taken each of these trips and found them to be great experiences.
 Two of the tours, which are estates quite near Dublin, can be combined into a single day.
 They’re only reachable by car or bus.